Preliminaries

 Just ensuring everything is working as expected.

 The weekly exercises must be solved individually.
-They will involve relative short programming task related to the topics covered in class.
-You will submit your solutions via your private repository on Github (detailed instruction on the submission procedure can be found later on).
+They will involve relatively short programming tasks related to the topics covered in class.
+You will submit your solutions via your private GitHub repository.
+Detailed submission instructions are provided later.

 Important information: